paul-hammant/tbd/content/observed-habits/index.md

 ## Quick Reviews

 Teams doing Trunk-Based Development, know that their commits/pushes will be scrutinized by others, as soon as they have landed on the shared trunk.
-They are keen on bring that forward, not delaying it, so they may prefer to pair-program on code changes.
+They are keen on bringing that forward, not delaying it, so they may prefer to pair-program on code changes.
 Or they may ask colleagues for a code review at the time the change is submitted to be merged into the trunk.